newrelic/newrelic-diagnostics-cli/docs/How-To-Build-A-Task.md

 For this document it is assumed that:
  * You have a working `go` environment
  * You can compile and run the `nrdiag` project
- * You are working off a fork of NrDiag
+ * You are working off a fork of newrelic-diagnostics-cli

 **This** doc only goes over the minimal mechanics to get a task up and running.